bxparks/EpoxyDuino/README.md

 potentially other POSIX-like systems.
 Originally, it was created to allow [AUnit](https://github.com/bxparks/AUnit) unit tests to be compiled and run on a desktop class machine, instead of running on the embedded microcontroller.
-As more Arduino functionality was added, it became useful for other Arduino programs, particularly ones that relied on just the `Serial` interface.
+As more Arduino functionality was added, I found it to be also useful for doing certain types of application development on my Linux laptop, especially the parts that were more algorithmic instead of hardware dependent.
+EpoxyDuino can be effectively used in Continuous Integration (CI) pipeline (like [GitHub Actions](https://github.com/features/actions) for automatically validating that a library or application compiles without errors.

 The build process uses [GNU Make](https://www.gnu.org/software/make/manual/).
-A `Makefile` needs to be created inside the sketch folder.
+A simple `Makefile` needs to be created inside the sketch folder.
 For example, if the sketch is `SampleTest/SampleTest.ino`, then the makefile should be `SampleTest/Makefile`.
 The sketch is compiled with just a `make` command.
 It produces an executable with a `.out` extension, for example, `SampleTest.out`.

+Most hardware dependent functions are stubbed out (defined but don't do anything) to allow the Arduino programs to compile.
+This may be sufficient for a CI pipeline.
+For actual application development, I have started to build a set of libraries within EpoxyDuino which emulate the versions that run the actual hardware:

+* EpoxyFS: emulation of the ESP8266 LittleFS or ESP32 LITTLEFS
+* EpoxyPromAvr: emulation of AVR-flavored `EEPROM`
+* EpoxyPromEsp: emulation of ESP-flavored `EEPROM`

-To be clear, most Arduino programs have hardware dependencies which will *not* be supported by EpoxyDuino.
-However, if your program has limited hardware dependencies so that it is conceptually portable to a vanilla Unix environment, EpoxyDuino may work.
+If your program has limited hardware dependencies so that it is conceptually portable to a vanilla Unix environment, EpoxyDuino may work well for you.

 Running an Arduino program natively on a desktop-class machine has some
 advantages: